Our Philosophy in Coaching and Mentoring

 Explain why you do the things you do

 To instruct and to motivate your athletes, you have to justify what you do.
 Can you?
 You better be able to.
 The days of just simply saying, “Well, this is the way we are going to do it,” are long gone.
 There is no way that you can justify anything associated with your program or team to athletes and parents without an explanation.

 Your coaching philosophy should be compatible with your personality:

 Are you a risk taker?
 Patient or impatient?
 Deliberate or aggressive?
 You will be more successful if your philosophy and personality are both in sync.

-There are certain situations in some games, which could be considered un-sportsman like by opponents, officials and fans.
-Running up the score or “fudging” your score, taunting, mocking, gossip, or just plain “cockiness”, playing starters long after the outcome has been determined are just a few examples to be considered.
+There are certain situations in some “games”, which could be considered un-sportsman like by opponents, officials and fans.
+Running up the score or “fudging” your score, taunting, mocking, gossip, or just plain “cockiness”.
 If any of these exist within any coaching approach a determination may have to be made to make changes, or step aside from coaching for a season.